KelvenH/Guitar-Vault/README.md

 ------
 ## STRUCTURE
-*Please note; not all planned content was able to be completed in time.
-Some aspects of these feature in the user stories and in the planned wireframes, database schema.
-These are clearly indicated in the testing (against user stories) and within the planned future enhancements table.*

 ### FRONT END STRUCTURE & SCREEN FLOW

 The structure of the site should provide a clean and clear interface for site users.
 Leveraging from django's app structure, there will be specific page content for each app module, yet a baseline html view will be applied consistently across all pages.
 Site navigation will primarily be through the navigation menu displayed in the header (and through an icon for small screen devices).
 The only exception to this will be the additional on-screen links (visually displayed as buttons) to proceed to the next / return to the last view (e.g. proceeding to the payment form.

 ### DATABASE STRUCTURE
-*Please note comments above re aspects not delivered in this build as well as some deviations from the original design*

 This build will leverage django's SQLite database during development.
 Upon deployment this will migrate to POSTGRES (once hosted on HEROKU).